 The safety and efficacy of endoscopic procedures during pregnancy have not been extensively studied.
 Endoscopy should be performed during pregnancy only if there is a strong indication (eg, significant bleeding) or if the information is critical for making treatment decisions (eg, establish the diagnosis of IBD in a pregnant patient with chronic diarrhea or stage disease if new therapies are needed).
 When possible, endoscopy should be postponed until the second trimester .
 Flexible sigmoidoscopy, which can be performed without sedation or colonic preparation, are low risk in pregnancy in any trimester .
 While there are several reports of colonoscopies being performed during pregnancy without complications, experience is relatively limited compared with sigmoidoscopy [62,63].
 Obstetrical staff should be closely involved and the degree of maternal and fetal monitoring should be individualized.
 Recommendations for procedural sedation for endoscopy in pregnant and nursing women are discussed in detail separately.
 (See "Overview of procedural sedation for gastrointestinal endoscopy", section on 'Pregnancy and lactation'.)

 Radiographic studies involving ionizing radiation (eg, computed tomography (CT) enterography, abdominal x-rays, small bowel follow-through) should be avoided in pregnancy if possible.
 These studies can be performed if they are necessary for maternal management and if there is no alternative imaging modality available.
 Several techniques can be used to minimize fetal radiation exposure.
 Magnetic resonance (MR) enterography is the preferred diagnostic modality in the absence of institutional expertise with ultrasound for IBD because it avoids the ionizing radiation of computed tomography.
 While MR enterography can be done in any trimester, intravenous gadolinium crosses the placenta .
 The theoretical risk to the patient needs to be weighed against the additional imaging benefit of using gadolinium.
+However, oral contrast is routinely used.
 (See "Diagnostic imaging procedures during pregnancy".)

-MEDICATIONS DURING PREGNANCY AND LACTATION — The choice of antiinflammatory and immunosuppressive used during pregnancy and lactation should be based upon their relative safety and indications as well as the risk of relapse of inflammatory bowel disease (IBD) if the medications are discontinued.
+MEDICATIONS DURING PREGNANCY AND LACTATION — The choice of antiinflammatory and immunosuppressive use during pregnancy and lactation should be based upon their relative safety and indications as well as the risk of relapse of inflammatory bowel disease (IBD) if the medications are discontinued.

 Active IBD itself is associated with poor pregnancy outcomes, and therefore the risks associated with discontinuing some medications (eg, azathioprine, anti-tumor necrosis factor [anti-TNF] agents) are higher than the known risks of the medications themselves.
 (See "Use of antiinflammatory and immunosuppressive drugs in rheumatic diseases during pregnancy and lactation".)